 Good tailoring is everything

-The one fashion rule I always stick to is that all my clothes have to fit well.
-I feel more confident when my clothes look good so I make sure I get things tailored if they’re not quite right.
-It pays to find a good tailor that you trust to ensure that everything in your wardrobe fits perfectly.
-A great fit will instantly make you look polished.
+The one fashion rule I always stick to is that all my clothes have to fit perfectly.
+I feel more confident when my clothes sit well so I make sure I get things tailored if they’re not quite right.
+It pays to find a good tailor that you trust to ensure that everything in your wardrobe fits just right.
+Tailored clothes will instantly make you look polished.

 Buy quality garments